neloagbim/usda-data-summary/README.md

 There are 2 scripts in this repository.

-1) Reads the USDA json directly from their website, transforms it into a dataframe that describes the dataset, and saves it.
+1) Reads the USDA json directly from their website, transforms it into a dataframe that describes the dataset, and saves it to a google sheet.
 2) Creates a streamlit app where the dataframe can be filtered by description of the dataset.